 Notwithstanding any other provision of this declaration, on any matter submitted to a vote of Shareholders, unless the Trustees determine otherwise, all Shares of all Classes then entitled to vote shall be voted in aggregate, provided, however, that: (a) as to any matter with respect to which a separate vote of any Class is required by the 1940 Act or other applicable law or is required by attributes applicable to any Class, such requirements as to a separate vote by that Class shall apply; (b) unless the Trustees determine that this clause (b) shall not apply in a particular case, to the extent that a matter referred to in clause (a) above affects more than one Class and the interests of each such Class in the matter are identical, then the Shares of all such affected Classes shall vote as a single class; and (c) as to any matter which does not affect the interests of a particular Class, only the holders of Shares of the one or more affected Classes shall be entitled to vote.
-A Shareholder of each Class shall be entitled to a proportionate fractional vote for each fractional Share of such Class on any matter on which such Shareholder is entitled to vote.
-There shall be no cumulative voting in the election of Trustees.
+A Shareholder of each Class shall be entitled to one vote for each Share of such Class on any matter on which such Shareholder is entitled to vote.
+A Shareholder of each Class shall be no cumulative voting in the election of Trustees.
 Shares may be voted in person or by proxy or in any manner provided for in the By-laws.
 A proxy may be given in writing, by telefax, other electronic means or in any other manner provided for in the By-laws.
-Anything in this Trust Instrument to the contrary notwithstanding, in the event of any proxy contest or proxy solicitation or proposal in opposition to any proxel of the Shareholders of the Trust es of the Trust es may exercise all rights of Shareholders and may take any action required or permitted by law, this Trust Instrument or any of the By-laws of the Trust to be taken by Shareholders.
+A proxy may be given in writing, by telefax, other electronic means or in any other manner provided for in the Shareholders of the Trust is submitted to a vote of the Shareholders of the Trust es of the Trust is one or more Classes thereof, or in the event of any proxy contest or proxy solicitation or proposal in opposition to any proposal by the officers or Trustees of the Trust, Shares may be voted only in person or by written proxy.
+Until Shares are issued, the Trust to be taken by Shareholders.